Albert VII, Archduke of Austria: Years of peace

 In the process of recatholicisation, new and reformed religious orders enjoyed the particular support of Albert and Isabella.
-Even though the Archduke had certain reservations about the order, the Jesuits received the largest cash grants, allowing them to complete their ambitious building programmes in Brussels and Antwerp.
+Even though the archduke had certain reservations about the order, the Jesuits received the largest cash grants, allowing them to complete their ambitious building programmes in Brussels and Antwerp.
 Other champions of the Catholic Reformation, such as the Capuchins, were also given considerable sums.
 The foundation of the first convents of Discalced Carmelites in the Southern Netherlands depended wholly on the personal initiative of the archducal couple and bore witness to the Spanish orientation of their spirituality.

 The reign of Albert and Isabella Clara Eugenia saw a strengthening of princely power in the Habsburg Netherlands.
 The States General of the loyal provinces were only summoned once in 1600.
 Thereafter the government preferred to deal directly with the provinces.
 The years of the Truce allowed the archducal regime to promulgate legislation on a whole range of matters.
-The so-called Eternal Edict of 1611, for instance, reformed the judicial system and ushered in the transition from customary to written law.
+The so-called Perpetual Edict (1611), for instance, reformed the judicial system and ushered in the transition from customary to written law.
 Other measures dealt with monetary matters, the nobility, duels, gambling, etc.

-Driven by strategic as well as religious motives, Albert intervened in 1614 in the squabbles over the inheritance of the United Duchies of Jülich-Cleves-Berg.
-The subsequent confrontation with the armies of the Dutch Republic led to the Treaty of Xanten.
+Driven by strategic as well as religious motives, Albert intervened in the squabbles over the inheritance of the United Duchies of Jülich-Cleves-Berg.
+He played a major role in the war and the subsequent confrontation with the armies of the Dutch Republic led to the Treaty of Xanten.
 The episode was in many ways a rehearsal of what was to come in the Thirty Years' War.
 After the defenestration of Prague, Albert responded by sending troops to his cousin Ferdinand II and by pressing Philip III for financial support to the cause of the Austrian Habsburgs.
 As such he contributed considerably to the victory of the Habsburg and Bavarian forces in the Battle of the White Mountain on 8 November 1620.